 Practice first on a blank paper if you want to get the feel for it.

-If you don’t want specks on the background you can cover the area around the lemons to protect it.
-I don’t mine added specks.
+If you don’t want specks on the background you can cover the area around the lemons to protect them.
+I don’t mind added specks.

 Related: How to Paint Leaves